mleverance/sc_shell_lessons/01-Introduction.md

 >
 > Some computers include a default Unix Shell program.
 > The steps below describe some methods for identifying and opening a Unix Shell program if you already have one installed.
-> There are also options for identifying and downloading a Unix Shell program, a Linux/UNIX emulator, or a program to access a Unix Shell on a server.
->
-> If none of the options below address your circumstances, try an online search for: Unix shell [your computer model] [your operating system].

 >
 > ### Linux
 > The default Unix Shell for Linux operating systems is usually Bash.